The Key Points

 There are a wide range of genres that I can teach.
 If you are just starting to learn, I will take you on a discovery of your voice, and help you find what type of music you like best, and what suits your voice.

-Some of the genres I teach in my singing lessons in Portsmouth are:
+Some of the genres I teach in my singing lessons are:

 - Musical Theatre